Srebrenko Repčić

-Playing career

-Club
+Club career

-He started playing as senior with FK Borac Šamac having only 15 years and he also played for FK Sloga Doboj before moving to FK Sarajevo.
-He finished off his playing days with stints with Fenerbahçe (103 matches and 31 goals) in Turkey between 1983–1985, Standard Liège in Belgium and France with En Avant Guingamp.
-He earned one cap for the Yugoslavia national football team.
+Repčić started playing as senior with FK Borac Šamac having only 15 years and he also played for FK Sloga Doboj before moving to FK Sarajevo.
+He finished off his playing days with stints with Fenerbahçe (103 matches and 31 goals) in Turkey between 1983 and 1985, Standard Liège in Belgium and France with En Avant Guingamp.
+He earned one cap for the Yugoslavia national team.

 Alter impressing at FK Sarajevo, where he led the club's scoring charts for four seasons, Repčić, together with Radomir Savić, made a transfer to Red Star Belgrade in the summer of 1979.
-In his first season in Belgrade (1979/80), he scored 7 league goals in 33 appearances.
+In his first season in Belgrade (1979–80), he scored 7 league goals in 33 appearances.
 He also had a memorable showing in that season's UEFA Cup round-of-16 second leg match versus Bayern Munich.
-Red Star was 0-2 down after 1st leg in Munich, but led 3-0 in the 50th minute of the return leg at Marakana courtesy of Repčić double and another goal by "Pižon" Petrović.
-They couldn't hold on as Germans countered with two quick goals for 3-2 on the night that spelled painful exit for Red Star.

-Repčić moved on from Red Star in the summer of 1983.
+Red Star was 2–0 down after the first leg in Munich, but led 3–0 in the 50th minute of the return leg at Marakana courtesy of Repčić double and another goal by "Pižon" Petrović.
+They could not hold on as Germans countered with two quick goals for 3–2 on the night that spelled painful exit for Red Star.
+Repčić moved on from Red Star Belgrade in the summer of 1983.

 International career

-He made one senior appearance for Yugoslavia, coming on as a second half substitute for Zlatko Vujović in a March 1980 friendly match against Uruguay.
+He made one senior appearance for Yugoslavia, coming on as a second-half substitute for Zlatko Vujović in a March 1980 friendly match against Uruguay.

 Managerial career

 After he wrapped up his career as a player, Repčić tried his hand at coaching.
-He worked at a French club Levallois Sporting Club Football.
-During the 1996/97 season, he coached Didier Drogba who was 18 at the time.
+He worked at the French club Levallois Sporting Club Football.
+During the 1996–97 season, he coached 18-year-old Didier Drogba.